Roller Shutters in Australia generally range from $1000 to $1900 depending on quality of materials and the supplier.

-Roller Shutters Costs
+Cheaply Made Roller Shutters

 Why Do Companies Charge Such Drastically Different Prices?

 Roller shutter companies know that most people will only purchase shutters once or twice in their lives.
 Therefore they have little incentive to earn repeat business.
-The logical move for many is thus to earn as much as possible from each job and if a customer feels it was a bit high then it won't matter as they aren't coming back either way.
+The logical move for many is thus to earn as much as possible from each job and if a customer feels it was a bit high then it won’t matter as they aren’t coming back either way.
 Most companies that sell cheap shutters on the lower end of the market are not inspired to supply a quality product and install it in a professional manner.
-They just want to take your money for an inferior product and do the job good or bad and move forward never looking back.
-They will not want to come back to service the shutter when it breaks down.

 Our animated shutter shows 18 different components of a roller shutter.
 While there are more parts (screws, rivets, etc.) these component parts make up the majority of parts for a shutter.
 So what are they?